-I didn’t need the American press to tell me that Lisbon was this year’s trendy travel destination.
-I’ve had a surprising number of friends this year ask me what to do during their visits.
-So, rather than keep it hidden in the Google doc I’ve cobbled together from conversations I’ve had over the course of 2019, I’ve decided to publish it it for public consumption.
+I didn’t need the American press to tell me that Lisbon was 2019’s trendy travel destination.
+I’ve had a surprising number of friends ask me what to do during their visits.
+So, rather than keep it hidden in the Google doc I’ve cobbled together from conversations I’ve had over the course of 2019, I’ve decided to publish it for public consumption.

 But first, some caveats.
-This list is heavily based on the month I spent in the city as a poor student studying abroad in the summer of 2014.
-Lisbon has changed in the more than five years since then, so I wouldn’t call this the most up to date or complete travel guide.
+This list is heavily based on the month I spent in the city as a college student studying abroad in the summer of 2014.
+Lisbon has changed in the years that have passed since then, so I wouldn’t call this the most up-to-date or complete travel guide.
 Call it an incomplete work in constant progress instead.

 First, Belém, my favorite Lisbon neighborhood for sightseeing.
 I’d spend a day just there if you can.
 Your first stop should be Pastéis de Belém because they’re the original and the best.
 Worth the wait.
 That being said: try all the pastéis you can so you can form your own opinion.

 Mosteiro dos Jerónimos is one of the crown jewels of Manueline architecture, Portugal’s unique style.
 Think Baroque with a bunch of maritime motifs.
 Vasco da Gama is buried there, and so are many of the greats of Portuguese literature like Luís de Camões, João de Deus, and Almeida Garrett.
 The literature student in me loves that Portugal honors their great writers like this.

 The Torre de Belém & Padrão dos Descobrimentos are nearby (everything within Belém is walkable) and cool to visit if you have time and the lines aren’t too long.
 But don’t feel like you have to enter if you’re not as big a Portuguese history nerd as I am; they’re nice just to see.